Liakintsurashvili/The-Churiology/README.md

 ### Accessibility

-To ensure that the website is as accessible friendly as possible following steps have been take:
+To ensure that the website is as accessible friendly as possible following steps have been taken:

-- Using semantic HTML.
+- The use of semantic HTML.
-- Using descriptive alt attributes on images on the site.
+- The use of descriptive alt attributes on images on the site.
 - Contrasting color scheme throughout.
-- Ensuring menus are accessible by marking the current page as Active.
+- Marking the current page as Active to make the menu accessible.

 ### Technologies